When you’re new to herbs, many things can be intimidating. One of the most uncertain areas for many new herbalists is understanding herbal safety.

 Toxicity

-There are also certain herbs that can be toxic when taking in large doses or if taken for prolonged periods of time.
-It’s not that these herbs can’t be used, as they can under the guidance of an experienced herbalist, but when it comes to a new herbalist using them… it’s best to find an alternative.
-Some of these “toxic” herbs include arnica, lily of the valley, foxglove, mandrake, opium poppy, and poison ivy.
+Certain herbs can also be toxic when taken in large doses or for prolonged periods of time.
+It’s not that these herbs can’t be used, as they can under the guidance of an experienced herbalist, but when a new herbalist uses them, it’s best to find an alternative.
+These “toxic” herbs include arnica, lily of the valley, foxglove, mandrake, opium poppy, and poison ivy.

-Another consideration when using herbs long term is to assess them for chemicals that can be toxic to the body when taking for long periods of time.
+Another consideration when using long-term herbs is to assess them for chemicals that can be toxic to the body when taken for long periods.

-Herbs like comfrey and coltsfoot, while great for short-term use, can compromise liver function if taken too long due to the pyrrolizidine alkaloids (PAs) found in these plants.
-Other plants like senna and cascara sagrada (herbs with laxative effects) can lead to dependency when taken too long.
-Another example is licorice which can raise blood pressure when taken in large doses over long periods of time, but when taken in small doses for long periods acts as an excellent adaptogen.
+Herbs like comfrey and coltsfoot, while great for short-term use, can compromise liver function if taken for too long due to the pyrrolizidine alkaloids (PAs) found in these plants.
+Other plants like senna and cascara sagrada (herbs with laxative effects) can lead to dependency when taken for too long.
+Another example is licorice, which can raise blood pressure in large doses over long periods.
+However, it is an excellent adaptogen when taken in small doses for long periods.

 Long Story Short

-Herbs have a track record of being safe… if you use them responsibly.
-High quality, whole form, traditional preparations can be used safely, but the most important thing to keep in mind is that knowledge and wisdom are key here.
-Taking charge of your health and the health of your children is a big task, but it’s one that should be taken seriously and responsibly.
+Herbs have a track record of being safe if you use them responsibly.
+High-quality, whole-form traditional preparations can be used safely, but the most important thing to keep in mind is that knowledge and wisdom are key here.
+Taking charge of your health and your children’s health is a big task, but it should be taken seriously and responsibly.

 Knowing about herbs or working with someone who does.